jayallen/mt-plugin-configassistant/README.md

+# Config Assistant, a plugin for Movable Type #

+_**Note to Melody users:** This plugin's functionality is already core in Melody so separate installation is neither required nor advisable._

 This plugin is allows theme and plugin developers to easily surface a form within Movable Type for configuring their theme/plugin.
 In addition, it allows theme and plugin developers to define template tags by which they can access